-We plan to continue increasing our investment in research and development in both existing and new applications in sample preparation, including the areas of forensics, anti-bioterrorism, and differential cell lysis.
-Additionally, in April 2006, we hired Dr. Edmund Ting as our Senior Vice President of Engineering.
-Dr. Ting is expected to focus his efforts on the continued improvement to the operating performance of our current bench top BarocylcerTM, as well as to help direct the engineering efforts involved in the design and development of additional BarocyclerTM instruments, from small, portable units to larger, high throughput, fully automatable machines.
-He is also expected to focus on the design and development of new PULSETM Tubes and other disposables.
+We plan to continue increasing our investment in research and development in both existing and new applications of sample preparation, including the areas of forensics, anti-bioterrorism, and differential cell lysis.
+We are also investing research and development resources toward the continued improvement of the operating performance of our current bench top Barocycler, including the re-engineering of several key component parts, as well as the design and development of additional Barocycler instruments, from small, portable units to larger, high throughput, fully automated machines.
+We feel that these scientific and engineering investments will allow us to better penetrate and serve our target markets while eventually expanding our operating margins on Barocycler instruments and PULSE Tubes.